experience on our website. If you continue, we'll assume that you are happy to receive

 Getting the best for Britain's stations

 The guide takes forward the findings of our Action Stations initiative and will be used by Network Rail as part of its planning process.
 It covers stations of any size or type, so can also be used by rail industry and other partners alongside their own policies and standards.
+The Action stations booklet shows the kind of work that is underway.

 Action Stations sought people's views on our 10-point plan for the future of stations.
 The results showed that provision of ‘the basics’ – seated waiting areas, toilets, ticket sales facilities, cash points and reliable information – was still of primary importance for passengers.